-The Spanish Simple Present tense (“Presente Simple”) is the first tense you will learn in any Spanish course.
-We use it to communicate how things are at the moment (facts), what is happening now or what happens regularly.
-You can also use it coloquialy to speak about what will happen in the near future.
+The Spanish Simple Present Tense (“Presente Simple”) is the first tense you will learn in any Spanish course.
+We can use it to communicate how things are at the moment (facts), what is happening now or what happens regularly.
+Additionally, sometimes we may also use it to speak about what will happen in the near future.

-We have 3 types of Verbs in Spanish, depending on their ending:
+As you may know, we have 3 types of Verbs in Spanish, depending on their ending in Infinitive:

-There are many Verbs which are irregular in the Simple Present tense.
+There are many Verbs which are Irregular in the Simple Present tense.
 We will not see all of them here (you can find long lists on many websites).
 What we will do is see the main categories of Irregular Verbs, explain how the work and and mention a couple of examples for each kind.

-We’ll divide the Irregular Verbs in 4 categories:
+We will divide the Irregular Verbs into 4 categories:

-- Verbs for which there is a particular irregularity which is present in most of the persons’ stem.
+Verbs for which there is an irregularity in the stem for most of the persons.

-- A few very irregular verbs that don’t follow typical patterns
+A few Very Irregular Verbs that don’t follow those patterns exactly.

 1 – Verbs for which the 1st Person is “special”, but the others are regular.

-The first person includes something that makes it different, but the rest follow the regular pattern we saw in the previous table.
+The first person includes something that makes it different, but the rest follow the rules we saw for Regular Verbs.
 Here are some examples:

 |Conducir||conduzco, conduces, conduce, conducimos, conducís, conducen|